 How to serve carnitas tacos?

-The filling or serving options for carnitas are pretty limitless, but here are some ideas for you:
+Aside from the cabbage, the filling or serving options for carnitas are pretty limitless.

 Until next time, where I do have one more Cinco de Mayo recipe for you, Cheers!